 “(My daughter) started at Trinity aged 17 having been home schooled since 8 years old.
 (She) is enjoying her lessons and is developing friendships.
 She said to me the other day, ‘Thank you for getting me to Trinity… I am so happy there’.
 Parents 2017

 Many of our learners gain the confidence to move on towards further educational provisions including mainstream and some have gone on to gain degrees.
 Our past learners keep in touch with the school and college and we have been able to celebrate their achievement at graduation ceremonies, congratulate employment secured and achievements at colleges both in Kent and further afield.

-Those learners who are not ready to enter the mainstream facilities at the age of 19 may consider the new Trinity Gateway which will focus on preparing for independence and meaningful employment.
+Those learners who are not ready to enter the mainstream facilities at the age of 19 may consider Trinity Gateway which focuses on preparing for independence and meaningful employment.

 Request our Information Book below.